dspavankumar/keras-kaldi/README.md

 5. decode.py is the decoding script. decode_seq.py is the script for LSTMs.

+6. align.sh is the alignment script.

 ## Training Schedule

 The script uses stochastic gradient descent with 0.5 momentum.
-It starts with a learning rate of 0.1 for a minimum of 10 iterations.
-When the validation loss reduces by less than 0.002 between successive iterations, learning rate is halved.
-Training is continued till learning rate is scaled 18 times.
+It starts with a learning rate of 0.1 for a minimum of 5 iterations.
+When the validation loss reduces by less than 0.002 between successive iterations, learning rate is halved, and is contined to be halved after each epoch, 18 times.

 ## Results on Timit Phone Recognition